Identity Governance Blog

 What is Role-Based Access Control (RBAC)?

 Lack of access control and automated provisioning can be costly for an organization, in more ways than one.
-It means new employees and contractors are not up and running as quickly as they need to be, may be given access to systems they should not have access to, are likely to maintain access rights once they change roles or leave the organization, and inadvertently puts the security profile of the company at risk.
+It means new employees and contractors are not up and running as quickly as they need to be, may be given access to systems they should not have access to, are likely to maintain access rights once they change roles or leave the organization, which inadvertently puts the security profile of the company at risk.

 What is RBAC?